einux/einux.github.com/_posts/2011-04-10-hello-world.markdown

+---
+layout: post
+title: Hello, World
+categories: [misc]
+---

 # Hello, world
-I'm Einux, an anonymous _to-be_ hacker.
+I am Einux, an anonymous _to-be_ hacker.

 This site still needs a lot of things to do:
 * CSS